-The Province of Alberta Wildlife Act prohibits anyone from owing/harassing wildlife, including rattlesnakes and bull snakes, so the City of Lethbridge provides this mitigation program to encourage residents to phone for help instead of trying to move rattlesnakes themselves.
+Province of Alberta Wildlife Act prohibits anyone from owning/harassing wildlife, including rattlesnakes and bull snakes, so the City of Lethbridge provides this mitigation program to encourage residents to phone for help instead of trying to move rattlesnakes themselves.

 It is also illegal to kill rattlesnakes, possess rattlesnakes or their parts, or damage denning areas.
 There are significant charges and fines for killing a rattlesnake in Alberta.

 Residents may encounter prairie rattlensakes when exploring our coulees or occasionally in urban areas.
 The information that follows is intended to help people co-exist safely with these shy creatures.

 Prairie rattlesnakes are more common in southeastern Alberta and parts of Saskatchewan.
 Here in Lethbridge, they reach the northwestern limit of their range.
 The majority of rattlesnake sightings are in West Lethbridge although snakes have been observed in the coulee areas on the east side of the Oldman River.
 The most common areas for sightings are: